braeshep/Fintech545/README.md

 # Fintech545
-Work for Quant Risk Management
+Work for Quant Risk Management.
+In this repo, I will be posting my homework answers for the Fintech545 course at Duke University.